bryce-ka/python-image-manipulation/README.md

 To use any of the functions, uncomment the function call at the end of the script and run the script.

 ## Images
-The images used in the script can be found in the `images` directory of this repository.
+The images used in the script can be found in this repository.

 Note: Make sure to place the images you want to use in the same directory as the script or provide the correct path when prompted.